adityarc19/Ball-images-classifier/README.md

 # Book genre classifier using cover pages

+**Test on your own book covers using the [web app](https://book-genre-detector.onrender.com/)**.

+---
+*For a detailed explaination of the project, visit my [blog page](https://medium.com/swlh/judging-a-book-by-its-cover-the-deep-learning-way-94847c7c1274) !*

+---

 This is an end to end project that predicts the genre of any book by looking at its cover page into one of five categories -
 * Children
 * Sci-fi